 Note: Jumbled words in reordering exercise to test syntax will involve sentences in a context.
 Each sentence will be split into sense groups (not necessarily into single words) and jumbled up.

 Section D: LITERATURE

-- Q 13 will have the following arrangement: - 13 A: An extract from poetry with three Multiple Choice Questions based on reference to context.
+- Q 12 will have the following arrangement: - 12 A: An extract from poetry with three questions based on reference to context requiring students to supply the answers.